Kedar Naphade: Career

-Kedar has been involved in the field of harmonium performance since 1982, both as a soloist and an accompanist in hindustani classical music.
-He was a child artist on Mumbai Television Channel Doordarshan during the early 1980s.
-He started his professional career in Hindustani classical music at the age of 18, with solo and accompaniment performances from 1990.

-Kedar gained recognition with his performance at the Annual Alladiya Khan Smruti Samaroha in Mumbai in 1992, collaborating with Smt.
-Padmavati Shaligram-Gokhalie.
+Kedar has been performing harmonium solo and accompaniment concerts since 1982.
+He was featured as a child artist on the Mumbai Television Channel Doordarshan in the early 1980s and started performing professionally as a soloist and accompanist of Hindustani Classical music in 1990, at the age of 18.
+He first came into the limelight with a concert at the prestigious Annual Alladiya Khan Smruti Samaroha in Mumbai, India with Smt.
+Padmavati Shaligram-Gokhalie in 1992.

-Kedar's musical style draws influence from the works of musicians like Tulshidas Borkar and P. Madhukar.
-He performs classical renditions, semi-classical forms like Marathi Natyasangeet (Stage Music), bhajans, and thumri.
+Kedar's music is based on that of Tulsidas Borkar and P. Madhukar.
+In addition to classical music, Kedar also plays the semi-classical forms of Marathi Natyasangeet (Stage Music), bhajans, and thumri.

-He has provided accompaniment for vocalists in concerts across India, Europe, and the United States.
-He has made 500 concert appearances, including performances at events and venues like the Alladiya Khan Smruti Samaroha, Dadar Matunga Cultural Center, and Vile Parle Music Circle in Mumbai, Kala Academy in Panaji Goa, Lincoln Center in New York, Carnegie Hall in New York, and The Smithsonian Institution in Washington D.C.
+Kedar has performed harmonium solo and has accompanied vocalists at numerous concerts in India, Europe and in the U.S. He has more than 500 concert appearances at festivals and venues such as the Alladiya Khan Smruti Samaroha, Dadar Matunga Cultural Center and Vile Parle Music Circle in Mumbai, Surel Samvadini Sanvardhan institute in Belgaum, Karnataka, Kala Academy in Panaji Goa, Bharat Natya Mandir in Pune, India, the London U.K. Marathi Mandal, The Lincoln Center in New York, Carnegie Hall in New York, The Smithsonian Institution in Washington D.C., the LearnQuest Academy music conference in Boston, the Chhandayan Annual All Night Music Conference in New York.

-He has collaborated on stage with other musicians such as Veena Sahasrabuddhe, Ulhas Kashalkar, Prabha Atre and Ashwini Bhide-Deshpande.
+He has collaborated on stage with other musicians such as Kaushiki Chakraborty for over 15 years, Veena Sahasrabuddhe, Ulhas Kashalkar, Prabha Atre and Ashwini Bhide-Deshpande.
 He has worked in instrumental ensembles with other instruments such as the sitar, flute, violin and mandolin.

 Kedar Naphade is the founder and president of The Harmonium Institute, a non-profit organization under Section 501(c)(3) of the IRS.

 The purpose of The Harmonium Institute is to create better human beings through music and service.